BackdoorAli/RedTeamReconToolkit_v1.0/README.md

 - ✅ Authorised testing environments
 - ✅ Demonstration of capabilities during job applications

-For any organizational or commercial use, please contact the author to request a formal license and usage agreement.
+For any organisational or commercial use, please contact the author to request a formal license and usage agreement.

-See full legal terms in [LICENSE](LICENSE)
+See the full legal terms in [LICENSE](LICENSE)

 ---